 Photo by Panoramix

 So What ACT Score Do I Need?

-As usual, here are some facts to get you started:
+Here are some facts to get us started:

 - Johns Hopkins’ overall acceptance rate is 13%.

 - 85% of successful applicants have over a 3.75 GPA

 - The middle 50% of ACT scores for enrolled students is 32-34.